BREXIT CAR RENTAL: PLANNING YOUR TRIP ABROAD

-Planning to drive to Europe this spring or summer?
+Planning to drive in Europe this spring or summer?

-Here's what you need to know about Budget car hire in the event of Brexit.
+Here's what you need to know about Avis car hire during the transition period following Brexit

-To understand the latest requirements for driving in the EU or the EEA (Iceland, Liechtenstein and Norway) after Brexit, please see the UK government's website for up to date information.
+To understand the latest requirements for driving in the EU or the EEA (Iceland, Liechtenstein and Norway), please see the UK Government website.for up to date information.

 UK driving licences: